Olympus E-PM2 Comparison Review

 The Olympus PEN E-PM2 is a mirrorless interchangeable lens camera that was announced in September 2012 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-PM2 has a Camera Elo of 1660.
+Is the Olympus E-PM2 a good camera?
+The E-PM2 has a Camera Elo of 1629.
 This rating puts the E-PM2 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PM2 also ranks below average. – Well, the Olympus E-PM2 is more than 6 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (Four Thirds cameras), the E-PM2 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-PM2 is more than 11 years old, and there have been many other good digital cameras released since 2012.

 |Mirrorless system camera|